 Total Public Housing Units to be Removed in the Plan Year

-Anticipated New Project Based Vouchers
+Planned New Project Based Vouchers

 Tenant-based vouchers that the MTW PHA anticipates project-basing for the first time during the Plan Year.
-These include only those agreements in which a Housing Assistance Payment (HAP) Agreement will be in place by the end of the Play Year.
+These include only those in which a Housing Assistance Payment (HAP) Agreement will be in place by the end of the Plan Year.
+Indicate whether the unit is included in the Rental Assistance Demonstration (RAD).